justinmahar/react-ig-embed/README.md

 This component relies on the [Instagram embed script](https://www.instagram.com/embed.js), which is loaded once to `window` by the `IGEmbed` component using [React Helmet](https://github.com/nfl/react-helmet).

-The `IGEmbed` component uses the HTML provided by Instagram when selecting the "Embed" option on any public post.
+The `IGEmbed` component adapts the HTML provided by Instagram when selecting the "Embed" option on any public post.
 This HTML contains a `blockquote` element with the class name `instagram-media`, placeholders for the content, and a link to view the post on Instagram.

 Once the component renders, an effect is called to process the embed.